HU students talking to HU professors in the Occupational Therapy department.

 Huntington University emphasizes a Christ-centered approach to academics, and our first doctoral program reflects that heritage.
 Our Occupational Therapy Program (OTD) is positioned at the cutting edge of healthcare; our vision when so few other schools were offering doctoral programs in occupational therapy has made us a leader in OT education from the beginning.

-We are an established program with a track record of quality graduates who are highly qualifed and competitively placed in the field.
+We are an established program with a track record of quality graduates who are highly qualified and competitively placed in the field.
 Our renowned faculty have professional experience in the field – many are still practicing occupational therapists as well as educators – and our customed-designed facilities in Fort Wayne, Indiana, and Peoria, Arizona are top-of-the-line.

 Huntington University's doctoral program in occupational therapy (OTD) is a continuous three-year, full-time degree program.
 Classes take place in person at our two locations.